nxtgm/nxtgm/docs/examples/python_examples/plot_table.rst

 ..
-GENERATED FROM PYTHON SOURCE LINES 20-22
+GENERATED FROM PYTHON SOURCE LINES 22-24

 each person can prefer a table position we will encode this as a n_persons x n_seats matrix

 ..
-GENERATED FROM PYTHON SOURCE LINES 22-24
+GENERATED FROM PYTHON SOURCE LINES 24-26

 .. code-block:: default